Family philanthropy: Year-end giving strategies

 • Wire fraud and phishing are two specific types of fraud to be vigilant about.

-• There are steps you can take to guard against cybercrime and fraud.
+• There are steps you can take to guard against cybercrime and fraud, such as always using secure Wi-Fi and not downloading suspicious software or files.

 Cybercriminals understand just how sensitive online financial data is, and they’re continually developing new ways to exploit these vulnerabilities.
-In 2021, there were 1,864 data breaches in the U.S.—an increase of 68% over 2020.
-This set a record, surpassing 2017’s all-time high of 1,506 breaches by 23%.1
+In 2022, there were 1,774 data breaches in the U.S, impacting over 392 million victims.1

-Family offices and individuals with significant wealth may be especially vulnerable to cybercrime, identity theft, fraud and other crimes centered on using stolen information for no good, according to Patrick Cowan, Chief Banking Officer for Ascent Private Capital Management.
+Family offices and individuals with significant wealth may be especially vulnerable to cybercrime, identity theft, fraud and other crimes centered on using stolen information for no good, according to Chris Peary, senior vice president and head of private banking with Ascent Private Capital Management.

 “Knowing that the end payoff may be greater, criminals will set their sights on these larger targets,” he says.
 And with more assets and accounts to keep track of, regularly monitoring smaller transactions may be difficult.